69 years ago - Cliff Steele is born.

 43 years ago - 26-year-old Cliff suffers a catastrophic accident.
 Niles Caulder moves his living brain into a robot body.

 17 years ago - 52-year-old Cliff's body is destroyed in the same explosion that "killed" the original Doom Patrol.

 13 years ago - 56-year-old Cliff has his brain digitally uploaded into a new robot body by Will Magnus.
 He joins Arani Desai's new Doom Patrol and begins searching for Niles Caulder.

-10 years ago - 59-year-old Cliff first meets Kate Goodwin when she contacts Niles Caulder to help her control her powers, working briefly with the Doom Patrol.
+10 years ago - 59-year-old Cliff first meets Kate Goodwin when she contacts the Doom Patrol to help her control her powers.

 1 year ago - 68-year-old Cliff Steele is damaged during the battle against Maggeddon.
 He goes to the island of Doc Magnus for repairs, staying on to lead the Metal Men.

 The fact that a lot of classic comic characters were invented in the middle of the mid-century boom of science fiction is sometimes a very fun fact to remember, when you start comparing these stories to movies that were happening at the same time.
 Robotman is such a fantastically era-specific concept; a human brain trapped in a robot body.
 It immediately evokes so many vintage schlocky sci-fi serials, which is very much the world the early Doom Patrol has always occupied.
 Then of course we get the more modern (or at least... from the 80's forward) Doom Patrol. creators like Morrison of Gerald Way have used characters like Robotman to ask questions about the nature of humanity and identity.
 Our challenge becomes to find a way to take these weirdly dispargent takes on a character, fold them into our timeline, and at the same time try to do this classic character justice.